 Remember: The USPS is geared toward automatable mail.
 What looks good to the DM uninitiated may not be what it takes to get a reasonable postage rate and, in some cases, may not even be mailable.

-Should you hire an agency specializing in DM?
+Should you hire an agency specializing in direct mail, take our quiz to find out!
 Here are key points to consider:

 - An ongoing vs. a onetime need

 Onetime mailings are best suited for small businesses that want to mail a promotion to a local demographic.
 A well-defined onetime promotion to a clearly defined audience will be a lot easier to pull off internally than multiple mailings over time.
 Agencies do their best work testing and learning over multiple drops.

 Businesses with thousands of customers often have good data on their target.
 That’s useful because DM is extremely strong in its ability to target prospects.
 An agency can help you model a customer base of a few thousand and find “look-alike” prospects to mail to.
 In addition to demo lists, behavioral and trigger lists can be overlaid and tested.
 Business lists offer similar opportunities.

 DM matrices can quickly get complex.
 It’s easy for the uninitiated to be overwhelmed by target, offer, variable data, and other decisions that directly influence cost and success.
 An agency can be your guide to best practices and what is most likely to affect results and costs.
 Production can also be complex.
 Estimating a DM project requires expertise in data, lists, lettershop services, and postage.
 Often, multiple vendors need to be coordinated.

 Integrating DM with a digital strategy has been shown to improve overall response.
 A common misconception is that digital programs are easily “converted” to DM (and vice versa).
 The mail experience is very different from digital, both from a customer and program development perspective.
 An agency can guide that process.

 - Budget and risk